jaskirat-singh-0403/country_vars/README.md

 The app has been deployed using a service called Render that allows the app to be deployed directly from GitHub.
 Deployment Link: https://dash-country-vars.onrender.com/

+The project may load slowly due to deployment on free service RENDER

 # UID Snapshots

 ![image](https://user-images.githubusercontent.com/100020768/208230181-788e79d8-b38d-4821-99b4-b1cb294b7529.png)